 Share Class Ongoing Charge Performance Fee

-Class A Shares 1.20% N/A
+Class A Shares 0.90% N/A

-Class D Shares 0.60% N/A
+Class D Shares 0.45% N/A

-Class DP Shares Up to 0.60% Up to 20.00%
+Class DP Shares Up to 0.45% Up to 20.00%

 Class X Shares 0.00% N/A

 The Performance Fee Benchmark will be the MSCI Emerging Markets Index (the "Index" for the purposes of this section).
 The Index measures the performance of large- and mid-capitalisation companies in emerging market countries worldwide.
 Further information on the Index can be found at www.msci.com.
-The Index is intended for performance fee calculation purposes only and is not to be regarded as a determinant of portfolio composition which shall be constructed according to the Fund's investment objective and policy.
+The Index is utilised for performance fee calculation purposes.